Love Mexican food? You will love Picante!

 Grilled fish salad with mixed greens

-Tummies on "F," a meal at Picante is still not complete without dessert!
+Tummies are always on "F" after dinner at Picante, yet still a meal here is not complete without dessert.
 Flavored shaved ice goes down light after a big meal...

 Strawberry flavored shaved ice for dessert